onedata/onedata-documentation/docs/glossary.md

 ## Cluster Worker

-A component of Onedata services ([Oneprovider][], [Onezone][]), which enables them to easily scale on large number of nodes on a single cluster.
-Each Cluster Worker can be configured for different tasks depending on the current needs (data access, metadata management, etc.) by [Cluster Manager][] component.
+A component of Onedata services ([Oneprovider][], [Onezone][]), which enables them to easily scale on many nodes on a single cluster.
+Each Cluster Worker can be configured for different tasks depending on the current needs (data access, metadata management, etc.) by the [Cluster Manager][] component.

 ## Couchbase